setaman/vue-ellipse-progress-docs/guide/options/legendFormatter.md

   import LegendFormatterProps from "../../.vitepress/theme/Guide/LegendFormatter/LegendFormatterProps.vue";
 </script>

-In the following example, we take the raw `currentValue` value and format it as a string
+In the following example, we take the raw `currentValue` and format it as a string:

 <LegendFormatterBasic class="mb-10">
 <template #code="{ progress }">